Malva neglecta

-Malva neglecta is an annual growing to 0.6 m (2 ft).
+Malva neglecta is a species of plant of the family Malvaceae, native to most of the Old World except sub-Saharan Africa.
+It is an annual growing to 0.6 m (2 ft).
 It is known as common mallow in the United States and also as buttonweed, cheeseplant, cheeseweed, dwarf mallow, and roundleaf mallow.

 This plant is often consumed as a food, with its leaves, stalks and seed all being considered edible.
 This is especially true of the seeds, which contain 21% protein and 15.2% fat.

+Description

+Dwarf mallow is a prostrate, downy, annual herbaceous plant, growing to approximately 60 cm.
+The leaves are alternate with long, strongly channeled petioles (up to 12 cm) and narrowly triangular stipules.
+Each leaf is reniform or with 5–7 shallow lobes, the basal leaves are 3–7 cm.
+The flowers are single-stalked and occur in clusters of 2–5 in the leaf axils.
+The flower stalks are shorter than the leaf stalks, with the leaves partially obscuring the flowers.
+The fruits are schizocarps, which split into 10–12 mericarps (nutlets) and are smooth and hairy.